brotatotes/bht-automation/bht gen 3/Mark/Chapter 7/Mark 7 5 bht.md

 ### John Gill:
-1. "The word 'common' is used for that which is unclean or unholy, Acts 10:14, and so signifies unwashen hands, as we read, and render it."
+1. "The words 'common' is used for that which is unclean or unholy...and so signifies unwashen hands."
-2. "Instead of 'the tradition of the elders', the Ethiopic version reads, 'the constitution of the Scribes and Pharisees'; and which are sometimes by the Jews called, 'the words', or 'sayings of the Scribes."
+2. "Not the traditions of men, but the word of God, should be the rule of walk and conversation."
-3. "Not the traditions of men, but the word of God, should be the rule of walk and conversation; and as many as walk according to this rule, peace will be upon them."
+3. "As many as walk according to this rule, peace will be upon them."

 ### John Wesley:
 1. The tradition of the elders — The rule delivered down from your forefathers.